SirajulMostafa/EAtmSirajulApp/README.md

 - Enter Pin Number 123

-- Enter 1 for check Balance

-- Enter 2 for withdrawal Cash
+- Enter 1 for check Balance,2 for withdrawal Cash

 - Enter 3 For help